UPDATED Jan. 4, 2018

-Mayor Rahm Emanuel's proposed changes to the Chicago zoning code's downtown floor area bonus system and downtown zoning district geography were approved by City Council in May 2016.
+Mayor Rahm Emanuel's updates to the Chicago zoning code's downtown floor area bonus system and downtown zoning district geography were approved by City Council in May 2016.
 Coordinated as the Neighborhood Opportunity Bonus, the changes simplify and update the downtown floor area bonus system; accommodate ongoing central area growth through an expanded downtown zoning district; and provide new funding sources to encourage commercial development in neighborhoods lacking private investment.

-The main components of the ordinance are identified below.
+The main components of the Neighborhood Opportunity Bonus ordinance are identified below.

-New construction projects seeking FAR bonuses will be processed as Planned Developments, a zoning designation that provides additional public scrutiny for proposed construction projects.
+New construction projects seeking FAR bonuses are processed as Planned Developments, a zoning designation that provides additional public scrutiny for proposed construction projects.
 The review process for new projects will also be further refined to foster excellence in design and the inclusion of public amenities.

 |Chicago's central area has its own downtown (D) district designation due to its unique attributes as the employment, transportation, cultural, and residential nexus of the region.
 Ongoing development has expanded the geography of these characteristics beyond the established boundaries of the district since it was designated more than a decade ago.

-To appropriately address and accommodate ongoing central area market pressures, four areas along the perimeter of the district will be available for potential D district zoning.
+To appropriately address and accommodate ongoing central area market pressures, four areas along the perimeter of the district are eligible for potential D district zoning.
 Each area is well-served by public transit and possess other features that align with the development patterns of the downtown area.
 Individual maps of the proposed areas are below.
-The maps include potential FAR parameters for specific sub-areas.
+The maps include potential FAR ranges for specific sub-areas.
 The FAR range guidelines are for future consideration of individual applications, not redesignations or rezonings in and of themselves.
 Specific applications and FAR requests will be reviewed in accordance with applicable standards, and no FAR maximum is guaranteed.
 Applicants will need to demonstrate conformance and/or compliance with area plans and guidelines published by the Department of Planning and Development.

-Construction projects within the areas could apply for a D district zoning designation that appropriately reflects the size and scale of nearby properties and ongoing development trends.
+Construction projects within the expansion areas may apply for a D district zoning designation that appropriately reflects the size and scale of nearby properties and ongoing development trends.
 If each project is approved for the D district designation by the Chicago Plan Commission and City Council, additional density will be made available through the Neighborhood Opportunity Bonus which, in turn, would allocate funds for under-served neighborhood commercial districts, designated landmarks, and local infrastructure.

-Existing D district zoning boundaries and proposed expansion areas
+Existing D district zoning boundaries and eligible expansion areas